amandaghassaei/gpu-io/README.md

 # webgl-gpgpu

 GPGPU compute in the browser with WebGL.
 Unlike other libraries out there, this is designed with WebGL 1.0 support, so it should run on mobile.
-Additionally, it should be compatible with threejs.

 **This repo is under active development, really only posted here for internal use right now, but will have a more official release soon.
 As it stands, the API may change at any moment.**